The French E3N Cohort Study

 Financial support is provided by:

-Investigation of the interplay of exposomic, genetic, and molecular factors in the etiology and prognosis of chronic diseases (in particular cancers, diabetes, and cardiovascular and neurological diseases), examining them both as single entities and as multiple, possibly interconnected conditions (i.e. comorbidities or multimorbidities).
+Investigation of the interplay of exposomic, genetic, and molecular factors in the etiology and prognosis of chronic diseases (in particular cancers, diabetes, cardiovascular and neurological disorders), examining them both individually and as co-occurring conditions (i.e. comorbidity or multimorbidity).